Code-Institute-Submissions/SuperGibbon-MS1-IPrevail/README.md

 - Help with the youtube video wrapper and making it responsive came from [CSStricks](https://css-tricks.com/fluid-width-video/)
 - Help with text area and rows used in the modal came from [Stackoverflow](https://stackoverflow.com/questions/48557955/how-to-increase-height-of-textarea-using-bootstrap-rows-and-columns)
-- Help with centering fancybox gallery images when screen sizes varied came from [Stackoverflow](https://stackoverflow.com/questions/21199737/jquery-fancybox-content-not-centering-in-chrome/54231869 )
+- Help with centering fancybox gallery images when screen sizes varied came from [Stackoverflow](https://stackoverflow.com/questions/21199737/jquery-fancybox-content-not-centering-in-chrome/54231869)
+- Responsive image at the top of readme created using [Am I Responsive](http://ami.responsivedesign.is/)
 - The knowledge to create this was learned from my course with the code institute and also the 2 mentors I had to help with this, Guido Cecilio for helping with the planning and Spenser Barriball for mid project and end project help and reviews